 - he or she wants nutrition and hydration to be administered; or

 - he or she wishes to be resuscitated if his or her breathing or heartbeat stops.

-An advance directive can give many people peace of mind because they can dictate the medical care they wish to receive ahead of time.
-Without an advance directive, family members may be faced with very difficult decisions regarding medical care, and it is not uncommon for disagreements among relatives to arise about what an incapacitated person would have wanted if there is no advance directive in place.
+A living will can give many people peace of mind because they can dictate the medical care they wish to receive ahead of time.
+Without a living will , family members may be faced with very difficult decisions regarding medical care, and it is not uncommon for disagreements among relatives to arise about what an incapacitated person would have wanted if there is no living will or advance directive in place.

 Contact an Estate Planning Attorney

 If you have estate planning questions, contact attorney Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee.
 You can use our online form to schedule a consultation or call us at (931) 250-8585.